Star Trek: Into Darkness may hurt your Trekkie heart, but it’s a decent action movie

 Amending the Captain’s Oath to: to boldly go where no one has gone before.
 Thanks for de-gendering the words even if almost all the captains and first officers we see throughout the movie are men.
 It was a nice thought.

 All in all, like I said: I enjoyed Star Trek Into Darkness.
 Everything came together well to deliver a satisfying cinematic experience.
 I wouldn’t watch it again, but yeah it was a lot of mindless fun.

-Mood Meter: If you’re introducing an action fan to the sci-fi genre, this is a good bet,.
+Mood Rating: If you’re introducing an action fan to the sci-fi genre, this is a good bet,.
 Not too out there, and a fun ride.